-Hence, there is an urgent need to reform that agriculture allied sectors in holistic, scientific and systematic approach to meet the recent challenges due to climate change and global competitiveness so as to achieve sustainable production and growth under different agro-climatic conditions.
+Hence, there is an urgent need to reform agriculture in holistic, scientific and systems approach to meet the present day challenges in agriculture due to climate change and global competitiveness so as to achieve sustainable agriculture production and growth through rural agripreneurship.

-As per the report of world commission on Environment and Development (1987), sustainable development meets the needs of the present generation without compromising the ability of future generation to meet their requirements.
-The FAO committee on Fisheries (1991) defines sustainable development more elaborately as the management and conservation of national resource base and the orientation of technological and institutional intervention to ensure the attainment of human needs for present and future generation including fulfilment of social and economic demands and conserving the natural resource base.
-In response to that FAO developed a code of conduct for Responsible Fisheries (FAO, 1995) that provides principles and guidelines for ensuring sustainable exploitation of marine resources.
-Sustainable fisheries can be possible through responsible fishery, which envisages rational fishery management that address a range of issues dealing with resource status, environmental health, post-harvest technology, trade and export, socio-economic benefits, legal and administrative support.
+In agricultural parlance, sustainability means maintaining the crop productivity without enhancing input levels.
+Sustainable agriculture is a form of agriculture aimed at meeting the needs of the present generation without endangering the resource base of the future generations.
+According to the concept laid by the Technical Advisory Committee (TAC) of the Consultative Group on International Agricultural Research (CGIAR) "Sustainable agriculture is the successful management of resources for agriculture to satisfy the changing human needs, while maintaining or enhancing the quality of environment, and conserving natural resources".
 Sustainable agricultural systems must be resource-conserving, socially supportive, commercially competitive, and environmentally sound.
-Hence, the agriculture research system must place emphasis on generation of resource conservation technology (RCT) along with strong forward-backward linkage between research-extension system.
-It involves design and management procedures that work with natural processes to conserve all resources, promote ecosystem resilience and selfregulation, minimize waste and environmental damage, while maintaining or improving farm productivity and profitability (MacRae et al., 1990).
+Hence, the agriculture research system must place emphasis on generation of required technology along with strong linkage between research-extension system and vice versa.
+It involves design and management procedures that work with natural processes to conserve all resources, promote agro-ecosystem resilience and self-regulation, minimize waste and environmental damage, while maintaining or improving farm productivity and profitability (MacRae et al., 1990).

-The role of extension in fisheries cannot be ignored.
-Strong extension system is the key to bring the desired changes to meet the present day challenges related to sustainable fisheries.
-Basically, the end product of the fisheries extension system is to work with fisheries within an agro-climate and economic environment by providing suitable technologies to enrich knowledge and upgrade skills to improve better handling of natural fish resources and applying the cutting-edge technologies to achieve desired production level.
-Extension system plays a pivotal role in empowering fishers and other stakeholders to make fish farming more participatory, demand-driven, knowledge intensive and skill supportive for disseminating most appropriate technical, management and marketing skill to improve profitability in fisheries that can overcome the emerging challenges and concern, thus developing a synergistic pathway for enhancing productivity along with quality produce in order to sustain production base and ensure ecological and livelihood security.
-The extension system needs to disseminate a broad array of information starting from farm to fork in an integrated manner for safe delivery from field to the consumer considering all the aspects of conservation and production technologies, post-harvest management, processing and value addition.
+The role of extension in agricultural system cannot be ignored.
+Strong extension system is the key to the desired change to meet the present day challenges in agriculture.
+Basically the end product of the extension system is to work with farmers within a climate and economic environment by providing suitable technologies to widen their horizon, enriching knowledge and upgrade skills to improve better handling of natural farm resources and applying scientific production technologies to achieve desired production level.
+Extension system plays a pivotal role in empowering farmers and other partners to make it more farmers' participatory, demanddriven, knowledge oriented and skill supportive for disseminating most appropriate technical, management and marketing skill to improve profitability in agriculture that can overcome the emerging challenges and concern thus developing a synergistic pathway for enhancing productivity along with quality produce in order to sustain a viable production base that can easily support the entrepreneurial growth leading to livelihood security.
+The extension system needs to disseminate a broad array of information starting from seed to seed, field to fork in an integrated manner for safe delivery from field to the consumer concerning all the aspects of conservation and production technologies, post-harvest management, processing and value addition.
 Such knowledge based decision should be incorporated in reshaping of extension approaches.
-In present scenario, the extension system envisages a transformation from technology driven to market driven extension, where fishers would give emphasis on commercialization of fish and fish based products, maintenance of quality, fulfilling consumers' demands, etc., in the program planning process for the effectiveness of any extension programme.
+In present scenario, the extension system envisages a transformation from technology driven to market driven extension where farmers would give emphasis on commercialization of high value products, maintenance of quality control, fulfilling market demands, cost effectiveness etc. thus economic indicators become theme to the program planning process for the effectiveness of any programme.